SA needs anti-corruption culture: Baloyi

-Johannesburg - SA must adopt an anti-corruption culture that is taught at kindergarten right through to institutions of higher learning, Public Service and Administration Minister Richard Baloyi
+Johannesburg - SA must adopt an anti-corruption culture that is taught at kindergarten right through to institutions of higher learning, Public Service and Administration Minister Richard Baloyi said on Thursday.

 "We must create a public awareness that makes it anti-South African to be corrupt," he said at an anti-corruption business forum in Johannesburg, hosted by Business Unity SA.

 Since corruption undermined the rule of law, it was incumbent on the business community to join forces with the government to combat it.

 "It is the business community that must write the rules of business, they cannot be determined by those not in business."

 Corruption could stunt economic development in the country as it would discourage foreign direct investment.

 South Africa ranked 54th in Transparency International's 2010 Corruption Perceptions Index released on Tuesday.